Skip to main content

 Fry with the right oil

 To make sure your pancakes turn out the way you want them, pay attention to your choice of frying fat.
 For frying pancakes, butter and oil are the most popular.
-You can use vegetable oil especially if you want to store your pancakes in the refrigerator.
+Use vegetable oil in particular if you want to store your pancakes in the refrigerator.

 The light film of fat keeps the individual pieces from sticking together.
 Canola oil such as rapeseed oil is one of the most popular oils for baking.
 It is rich in omega-3 fatty acids and does not have a strong flavor of its own.

 Butter is also suitable for frying the sweet pancake varieties.
 However, you should be careful, because butter burns faster.
-It only remains stable at temperatures up to 170 degrees Celsius.
+It only remains stable at temperatures up to 170 (338 degrees Fahrenheit) degrees Celsius.

-Above about 175 degrees Celsius, it burns and forms harmful substances.
-In addition to butter and oil, you can also use clarified butter.
-It has approximately the same properties as butter – but it is much more heat-resistant.
+Above about 175 degrees Celsius (347 degrees Fahrenheit), it burns and forms harmful substances.
+In addition to butter and oil, you can also use clarified butter (ghee).
+It has approximately the same properties as butter, but is much more heat-resistant.

 Let Your Batter Rest